Search Health Tests

 Blood glucose is generated from carbohydrates and to use this fuel for energy your body needs insulin.
 With type 2 diabetes the cells either ignore the insulin or the body doesn't produce enough of it.
 Glucose then builds up leading to problems with the heart, kidneys, eyes, nerves, and blood vessels.

 Your kidneys filter waste from your body and regulate salts in your blood.
 They also produce hormones and vitamins that direct cell activities in many organs and help to control blood pressure.
-When the kidneys aren't working properly, waste products and fluid can build up to dangerous levels creating a life-threatening situation.
+Your kidneys filter waste and regulate salts in your blood.
+This panel measures key markers of kidney function.

 Your liver processes drugs and alcohol, filters toxic chemicals, stores vitamins and minerals, and makes bile, proteins and enzymes.
-This liver function test examines enzymes and other markers for evidence of damage to your liver cells or a blockage near your liver which can impair its function.
+This liver function test measures key liver enzymes and markers relevant to understanding your liver health.

 The balance of fats in your diet directly influences inflammation, brain health, hormones, and cardiovascular function.
 This section measures omega-3, omega-6, monounsaturated, saturated and trans fats, along with key ratios like the AA/EPA inflammatory index.
 These insights reflect dietary fat quality, absorption efficiency, and the body’s overall inflammatory environment — empowering targeted nutritional interventions for long-term wellbeing.